Why Diversity Should Matter to You

 Age Diversity Unknown

-Traditionally, undergraduate students range in age from 18 to 22.
-For most of the colleges within our database, we were able to determine the age distribution of the undergraduate student body.
-Unfortunately, we were not able to do so for University of California - Berkeley, as the information is not available.
+The traditional college student ranges in age from 18 to 22.
+We were able to determine the student body age distribution for most of the institutions in our database.
+However, we were not able to do so for University of California - Berkeley, as the information is not available.